Polycystic ovary syndrome (PCOS)

 - Eflornithine (Vaniqa).
 This cream can slow facial hair growth.

 - Hair removal.
-Electrolysis and laser hair removal are two options for removing hair.
-Electrolysis uses a tiny needle inserted into each hair follicle.
-The needle sends out a pulse of electric current.
-The current damages and then destroys the follicle.
-Laser hair removal is a medical procedure that uses a concentrated beam of light to remove unwanted hair.
-You might need multiple treatments of electrolysis or laser hair removal.
-Shaving, plucking or using creams that dissolve unwanted hair may be other options.
-But these are temporary, and hair may thicken when it grows back.
+Electrolysis and laser hair removal are two hair removal options.
+Electrolysis places a tiny needle in each hair follicle.
+The needle sends out a pulse of electricity.
+The electricity destroys the follicle.
+Laser hair removal uses light energy to remove unwanted hair.
+You might need many treatments of electrolysis or laser hair removal.
+Shaving, plucking or using creams that dissolve unwanted hair also may help, but the results are temporary.
+Often hair removal and medicines are used together.

 - Acne treatments.
-Medications, including pills and topical creams or gels, may help improve acne.
-Talk to your health care provider about options.
+Medicines, including pills and creams or gels, may help improve acne.
+Talk to your healthcare professional about options.

 Preparing for an appointment

-For PCOS, you may see a specialist in female reproductive medicine (gynecologist), a specialist in hormone disorders (endocrinologist) or an infertility specialist (reproductive endocrinologist).
+For polycystic ovary syndrome (PCOS), you may see a specialist in female reproductive medicine, called a gynecologist.
+You also may see a specialist in hormone disorders, called an endocrinologist, or an infertility specialist, called a reproductive endocrinologist.

 Here's some information to help you get ready for your appointment.